GRAINS-Soy eases from multi-month highs as Brazil's harvest progresses

 CHICAGO, Feb 14 (Reuters) - U.S. soybean futures fell on Tuesday on profit-taking after Monday's multi-month highs and fundamental pressure from the advancing harvest of a likely record-large soy crop in Brazil, analysts said.

-Corn and wheat followed soybeans lower with a worries about a global recession adding to bearish sentiment.
+Corn and wheat drifted lower in technical moves with worries about a global recession adding to bearish sentiment.

-As of 12:57 p.m.
-CST (1857 GMT), Chicago Board of Trade March soybeans SH3 were down 7-1/2 cents at $15.35-1/4 per bushel, retreating after reaching an eight-month high a day earlier.
-Soymeal futures also eased one day after the benchmark contract SMv1 hit its highest since 2014.
+Chicago Board of Trade March soybeans SH3 settled down 5-1/4 cents at $15.37-1/2 per bushel, retreating after reaching an eight-month high a day earlier.
+Soymeal futures also eased one day after the benchmark contract SMv1 hit its highest level since 2014.

 "The beans are down on continuing harvest pressure out of Brazil.
 We know about the (drought-related) losses in Argentina and southern Brazil, and that's been factored in," said Jack Scoville, market analyst at The Price Futures Group.